 Figure 1.
-Peak acceleration estimates and regression fit at M 7.5 for the single corner model with variable stress drop.
+Peak acceleration estimates and regression fit at M 7.5 for the single corner model with variable (medium) stress drop, Midcontinent.

-Figure 2.
-Attenuation of median peak horizontal accelerations at M 4.5, 5.5, 6.5, 7.5 and 8.5 for the single corner model with variable stress drop.
+Figure 2a.
+Attenuation of median peak horizontal accelerations at M 4.5, 5.5, 6.5, 7.5 and 8.5 for the single corner model with variable (medium) stress drop, Midcontinent and Gulf Coast.